 Overall, the calibration here did only bring some small corrections, as the TV was already very accurate out of the box, and the process was very fast and without issues.

 You can see our recommended settings here.

-Great wide color gamut; saturated colors in HDR content will be shown fairly well, but not quite as well as some other TVs like the LG OLED B7A.
+Great wide color gamut; saturated colors in HDR content will be shown fairly well, but not quite as well as some other TVs like the LG B7 OLED.
 The TV's color accuracy for less saturated colors is also fairly good, so the overall HDR image will be accurate.